CTSteven/ml-for-finance/README.md

 # ml-for-finance
-exercise in this book : machine learning for finance
+exercise in this book : [Machine Learning for Finance](https://www.packtpub.com/big-data-and-business-intelligence/machine-learning-finance)